jeromenerf/hotkeys/README.md

 ```

 so I guess you could also bind this in your WM shortcuts or run this program
-and press `Alt-PrintScreen` to trigger the capture.
+and press `Mod1-Print` to trigger the capture.
+However, `dwm` making it a real
+PITA to spawn complex commands, here it goes.